P2softorg/number3/README.md

 ### Running the project

-1. Run `npm build` to compile the tailwind.css files
+1. Run `npm run build` to generate css files from tailwind.css
 2. While under your virtual environment, run `flask run`.
 Your server should start at `localhost:5000`

 ----